MannLabs/refquant/README.md

 ***The following commands assume you do not perform any additional `cd` commands anymore***.

-Next, download the refquant repository from GitHub either directly or with a `git` command.
-This creates a new refquant subfolder in your current directory.
+Next, download the RefQuant repository from GitHub either directly or with a `git` command.
+This creates a new RefQuant subfolder in your current directory.

 ```bash
 git clone https://github.com/MannLabs/refquant.git